 Australia is implementing a ban on cosmetic testing on animals.
-The ban will commence on 1 July 2020 and means any new cosmetic ingredients manufactured in, or imported into Australia will not be able to use information from animal testing to prove safety.
+The ban commenced on 1 July 2020 and means new cosmetic ingredients manufactured in, or imported into Australia will not be able to use information from animal testing to prove safety.

-Australia’s ban on the use of animal test data for cosmetics will:
+Australia’s ban on the use of animal test data for cosmetics:

-- align with the European Union (EU) approach to ensure the ongoing protection of public health, worker safety and the environment and minimal impact to business
+- aligns with the European Union (EU) approach to ensure the ongoing protection of public health, worker safety and the environment and minimal impact to business

-- encourage information from new methods not relying on the use of animals, for chemicals with any industrial use (including cosmetics).
+- encourages information from new methods not relying on the use of animals, for chemicals with any industrial use (including cosmetics).

 Implementing the ban